KNOX SUBSTANCE ABUSE ACTION TEAM

 Communities Coming Together Conference Coordinator

 Emily Morrison is the coordinator of the Communities Coming Together Conference.
 A compilation of the previous Knox Addiction Conference and Focusing on Youth Issues (FYI) Conference.
-CCT is a 2-day conference offered in June that provides opportunity for professional development and community collaboration.
+CCT is a 1-day conference offered in August that provides opportunity for professional development and community collaboration.

 Picture